Cartels

 Limiting production or sale

-A number of companies or an industry agrees what or how much each company will produce or sell so as to increase prices or prevent price drops.
-This can manifest itself in the following ways:
+A number of companies or an industry agree on what or how much each company will produce or sell so as to increase prices or prevent price drops.
+This can, for example, manifest itself in the following way:

-- It is agreed how much the individual company can produce and that it will be announced that the product is sold out when the target is reached.
+- It is agreed how much the individual company may produce and that the companies must declare the products sold out when the target is reached.
 Buyers are forced to either buy from others or to sign up on a waiting list.

 Other types of violation of the competition rules